 A few people have told me that the map changes in and around Italy, particularly the opening up of Switzerland and elimination of Tuscany, mean that a game-start war with France is inevitable.
-I don't deny that Italy's "natural" orientation is westward.
-This is, in fact, by design.
-I wanted to curb French power and avoid making it easy for the Pope to hit the Dual Monarchy at game-start.
-Also, I've done things, intentionally, to improve Italy's prospects against France.
-In the vast majority of 1900 games played, the Pope and President have gone to war.
-This is good history by the way.
+I won't deny that the Pope and President have gone to war in the overwhelming majority of 1900 games played as of this writing.
+This is no doubt the result of several changes I implemented.
+Italy's "natural" orientation is now westward, not eastward.
+This is by design.
+I wanted to curb French power and to avoid making it easy for the Pope to hit the Dual Monarchy at game-start.
+I also did things to improve Italy's prospects against France such as curbing French naval power in the Mediterranean.
+This Franco-Italian friction is good history by the way.
 Italy entered into the Triple Alliance with Germany and Austria-Hungary, even though most Italians detested the Austrians, because France inspired intense fear and hatred.